-Pangyo Techno Valley, however, soon drew a sharp growth as the number of companies surged to 1,121 this year, showing a 13-fold jump over the past five years, according to the Gyeonggi Provincial Government.
+Pangyo Techno Valley, however, soon began to grow as the number of companies surged to 1,121 this year, showing a 13-fold jump over the past five years, according to the Gyeonggi Provincial Government.

 The sales of Pangyo Techno Valley also hit a record high of 70.2 trillion won last year, accounting for 23 percent of the province’s gross regional domestic product.

-When compared with the gross regional domestic product of municipal and provincial governments, Pangyo’s sales level is ranked 7th, beating Daegu, Gangwon Province and Jejudo Island.
+When compared with the gross regional domestic product of municipal and provincial governments, Pangyo’s sales level is ranked 7th, beating Daegu, Gangwon Province and Jeju Island.

-Of all the companies in Pangyo Techno Valley, 77 percent are found to be the Information technology, followed by bio technology with 12 percent and cultural technology with 4 percent.
+Of all the companies in Pangyo Techno Valley, 77 percent are Information technology, followed by bio technology with 12 percent and cultural technology with 4 percent.
 Nano technology companies only accounted for 1 percent of the total.

 Challenges remain, as the sales performances depend heavily on conglomerates.

-While about 91 percent of the companies are small and medium-sized businesses and less than 3 percent is conglomerates, most of the sales were drawn from the large firms such as SK Planet, Nexon, Kakao and NHN.
+Even though small and medium-sized businesses make up about 91 percent of the companies, and conglomerates account for less than 3 percent, most of the sales are drawn from the large firms such as SK Planet, Nexon, Kakao and NHN.

 The combined sales of the nine top conglomerates recorded 36 trillion won, making up more than half of the total sales of Pangyo Tech Valley.